 4. You can select the domains or work groups to manage with SolarWinds patch manager.
 If the domain or workgroups are not listed then you can add it manually using add button at the bottom of the screen.

-On the next screen you can provide the ConfigMgr site server details to register the site server in the Solarwinds patch Manager.
-After that you need to provide the WSUS server details for WSUS integration.
-The next screen will ask you to create a patch management group which will be virtual or logical group created for collection managed devices.
-The following screenshot will tell you the about the three steps covered above.
+On the next screen, you can provide the ConfigMgr site server details to register the site server in the Solarwinds patch Manager.
+After that, you need to provide the WSUS server details for WSUS integration.
+The next screen will ask you to create a patch management group which will be a virtual or logical group created for collection managed devices.
+The following screenshot will tell you about the three steps covered above.

 5. The next wizard will help to configure 3rd party update pack.
 This service will enable automated synchronization of 3rd party catalogs and their respective updates and software packages.
 This would require an internet connection.
 This sync process will connect to the SolarWinds website to retrieve the list of a available catalogs and their respective vendors and products.

 The following are the vendor products information discovered in my sync process : Adobe Systems Acrobat 11 Catalog, Hewlett-Packard Client Updates Catalog, Hewlett-Packard Server Updates Catalog, Dell Server Updates Catalog, Dell Business Client Update Catalog, Adobe Systems Reader 10 Catalog, Adobe Systems Acrobat 10 Catalog, SolarWinds Update (Notification Only) Catalog and Adobe Systems Reader 11 Catalog.

 Select all the 3rd party products that you want to sync automatically and import them to Solarwinds Patch Manager.
 The Next wizard would be there to select the Sync schedule for the latest updates.
 There are more useful options like remove updates which are older than 60 days etc…